 Visiting a beautiful garden can be an enjoyable experience for all the family with nature walks, woodland areas and historic gardens to explore.
 The UK has hundreds of gardens celebrated for their wildlife, landscaping and sculptures, offering a unique way for people of all ages to enjoy the outdoors and often producing fun ways to educate young people about the natural world.
 You can check accessibility and access before you go by looking at the venue’s website or on a website, such as the National Trust or English Heritage.

 Zoos and wildlife parks also offer entertaining days out for all ages and each venue can offer an exclusive look at some of the incredible animal species and other wildlife from around the world.
 Many zoos work to support endangered wildlife in the UK and can help to educate us about conservation and learn more about nature.

 Great Britain is famous for its wealth of historic castles, stately homes, museums and other unique attractions.
 If you’re a lover of the outdoors and would prefer a day in the fresh air, you may enjoy places such as Yorkshire Sculpture Park, where you can explore the open-air collection of artworks and sculptures around the beautiful park.
 Alternatively, there are many small galleries across the country as well as more famous venues, such as the Tate galleries, which have venues in Cornwall, Liverpool and London that you can explore.

-If you’re travelling by car and are finding it a bit difficult to lift and lower yourself into the seat, don’t be afraid to look at some simple, but effective car aids, such as the handy bar, to make your journey more comfortable and allow you to enjoy the day.
+If you’re travelling by car and are finding it a bit difficult to lift and lower yourself into the seat, don’t be afraid to look at some simple but effective car aids, such as the handy bar, to make your journey more comfortable.